 Many well known therapies and techniques can help during your recovery, including meditation, mindfulness, CBT, Hypnotherapy, coaching tools, Havening, EFT, TFT, ISTDP Psychotherapy, NLP etc. For this reason, Practitioners bring their own skill set and experience to this work and can combine what they learn on a SIRPA course within their own professional work.

-The SIRPA Recovery Programme is based on the work of John E Sarno MD, Professor of Rehabilitation Medicine at the New York University Hospital.
-Over the past 40 years he has pioneered his work with Stress Illness conditions which he calls Tension Myoneural Syndrome.
+The SIRPA Recovery Programme is based on the work of John E Sarno MD, who was the Professor of Rehabilitation Medicine at the New York University Hospital.
+Over 40 years he pioneered work with Stress Illness conditions which he called Tension Myoneural Syndrome.
 Since visiting Dr Sarno in 2007, Georgie Oldfield MCSP, founder of SIRPA, produced the SIRPA Recovery Programme and continues to develop her own specialism in the field.

 To find out more about stress-induced conditions you can listen to a FREE 20 minute audio recording by the founder of SIRPA™, Georgie Oldfield MCSP.

 A full understanding of the concept is required before proceeding with this self-empowering approach in order to be able achieve the best results from applying the understanding and strategies in your quest to become pain free.
 This information, plus some helpful self-help tools, can be gained by reading one of the books about this work, such as SIRPA Founder, Georgie Oldfield’s new book, ‘Chronic Pain: your key to recovery’.